 Call the number on the back of your card and ask if you’re eligible for a product change to a credit card you want.
 Wait for the customer service representative to review your account.
 If you’re eligible, you can complete the process over the phone.

 To change your credit card, you have to be eligible first.
-Here’s what Bank of America takes into account:
+Here’s what Bank of America considers:

-Bank of America doesn’t restrict credit card changes, meaning you can switch from a travel card to a cashback card and vice versa.
+Bank of America doesn’t restrict credit card changes, meaning you can switch from a travel to a cashback card.

 If your current card has no annual fee, you can’t product change to a card with an annual fee during your first year of card membership.
 But you can change to a card with a lower or no annual fee.